Who Pays for the Bachelorette Party

 • communal meals

-Additionally, the bridesmaids might also contribute to small gifts or surprises.
+Additionally, the bridesmaids might also contribute small gifts or surprises.
 Typically, they each split the total shared costs plus their expenses.

 maid of honor